yolken/yolken-blog/site/_posts/2021-01-24-starting-a-job.md

 I find that my work environment plays a big role in my productivity and happiness.
-This is particularly true when I'm starting at a new job and dealing with the firehose of technical things that I need to get up-to-speed pn.
+This is particularly true when I'm starting at a new job and dealing with the firehose of technical things that I need to get up-to-speed on.

 The first thing I try to optimize is the company-provided hardware that I'm touching or looking at for my day-to-day work, i.e. my laptop, mouse, keyboard, and monitor.